Seteco/Somorrostro/Monitor-application-bandwidth-with-Linux-QoS.md

           match input src 10.2.3.5
 ```

 Nothing more is needed.
-You just run `fireqos start` to apply this configuration, restart netdata and you have real-time visualization of the bandwidth consumptions of your applications.
+You just run `fireqos start` to apply this configuration, restart netdata and you have real-time visualization of the bandwidth consumption of your applications.